What is MongoDB?

 Collection hierarchy

-How does MongoDB make Working so Easy?
+How does MongoDB make working so easy?

 Various Subsets

-What can you do with MongoDB?
+What can one do with MongoDB?

 Working with MongoDB